epfl-ada/ada-2021-project-frankezi/README.md

 # *Final project:* Evolution of sinophobic sentiment in the United States of America from 2015 to 2020
 WARNING: We decide to use plotly for creating some of our graphs.
-You cannot see them directly in the notebook, please look on the website od the data story directly.
+You cannot see them directly in the notebook, please look on the website of the data story directly.

 Our data-Story: https://share.streamlit.io/bitshrine/ada-website/main/app.py

 ## Table of Contents